marcospgp/marcospgp.github.io/_posts/2024-05-02-gabe-newell-game-design-fun.md

 Each person has a slightly different one, and it is incredibly complex.

 Imagination and experimentation still seem to be the best tools for uncovering fun.

+## Takeaways

+So Gabe's conception of fun is only part of the story, but indeed an important one - as what makes games different from other kinds of media is the interaction, and that's what makes them the most immersive.

+If I were to compile a list of what makes fun fun, it would be something like:

+- Acknowledge the player's existence by reacting to their actions
+- Allow the player to make non-obvious decisions with real and hard to predict consequences
+- Allow the player to live out a real world fantasy or desire

+Now the onus is all on the real world to figure out what people fantasize about.

+(note that real world fantasy does not mean it has to be possible in the real world - just that if it were, it would be fun)